iturdikulov/bartkl.github.io/content/Articles/Difficulties and Limitations With ERD.md

 ```

 Now any entity that has exactly four wheels, is inferred to be of the type `Car`.

-#### Scoped vs context-free properties
-In OWL, properties are not scoped to classes but exist just like classes do "at the top-level".
-Contrast this way many object-oriented programming languages, where attributes are often owned by classes.

-This is yet another example where OWL is really explicit about how its semantics work, where with ERD it is not clear what assumptions can be made: If I encounter the use of two relationships with the same name in the some ERD model, can I the assume these are the same?
-Or different?
-Or neither?
 ## Conclusion
 ERD models are formal models and their representation can unambiguously be converted between a diagram and sentence representation.